kaycebasques/biodigitaljazz/blog/favicon.rst

 ---------

 Don't know, don't care.
 I'm doing this for fun.
-I enjoy encountering new ideas through the process of creation.
+I enjoy encountering new ideas through the creative process.

 -------------
 Random colors
 -------------

-What if I just generate a random color in every pixel?
+To begin, what if I just generate a random color in every pixel?
 What will that look like?

 .. _Rocket: https://rocket.rs
 .. _Render: https://render.com

 In my first implementation, I generated the favicon server-side.
 You can see the full code in :ref:`server` but I quickly realized that this approach wouldn't work.
-Or at least, it was wildly sub-optimal.
-More on that in a moment.
+Or at least, it was sub-optimal.
+More on that later.

 When I eventually got this first implementation working, I was pretty excited to see the result: